pedroamarall/rest-builder/posture/README.md

 The Caps Lock is hardly ever used.
 Control is used extensively for coding.

-Swapping Caps Lock and Control allows you to avoid wristlocks and [mão de vaca](https://en.wikipedia.org/wiki/Wristlock).
+Swapping Caps Lock and Control allows you to avoid wristlocks and [dor de punho](https://en.wikipedia.org/wiki/Wristlock).
 You only have 2 hands.

 Your ability to work depends on your ability to avoid carpal tunnel.